nkalan/MASA-firmware-libraries/README.md

 4. Once you're finished adding the inc directory for your IC to the project, the compiler will be able to properly link your firmware library's *.c files to the required *.h files.

 5. In the main.h file for your project, simply add the main header for your IC inside the user include guards.
-You should be adding something that looks like "#include FOO.h", where FOO is the name of header file for your IC.
+You should be adding something that looks like `#include FOO.h`, where FOO is the name of header file for your IC.

 6. Now you're all set to use your firmware library in your project's main.c file!